OpenShot/openshot-qt/doc/quick_tutorial.rst

 ..
 Copyright (c) 2008-2016 OpenShot Studios, LLC (http://www.openshotstudios.com).
-This file is part of OpenShot Video Editor (http://www.openshot.org), an open-source project dedicated to delivering high quality video editing and animation solutions to the world.
+This file is part of OpenShot Video Editor (http://www.openshot.org), an open-source

+ dedicated to delivering high quality video editing and animation solutions to the world.